agardnerIT/killercoda_tutorials/openfeature-custom-backend-flagd/step2.md

 flagd doesn't just read a source of feature flags and present the information to you, flagd is **active**. flagd has built in ruleset capabilities and can (if you wish) **evaluate**.
 This tutorial will explore these capabilities later.

 flagd is a fully featured reference implementation of OpenFeature.
-Use it to run your feature flag system at scale or as a stepping stne to a paid-for vendor.
+Use it to run your feature flag system at scale or as a stepping stone to a paid-for vendor.

 > If you are familiar with OpenTelemetry, flagd is Prometheus or Jaeger.